 If you’re a tech aficionado, there are many reasons you might want to learn how to get a job at Salesforce.
 The cloud-based software company was named the top customer relationship management (CRM) platform for the eighth year running by the International Data Corporation, and it has ranked high on Fortune’s list of the best places to work for years.

-Getting a job at Salesforce will enhance your resume and provide you with a great professional work environment.
-If you’d like to learn more about Salesforce and how you can secure a job at the software company, then keep reading.
+Salesforce careers will enhance your resume and provide you with a great professional work environment.
+If you’d like to learn more about the Salesforce hiring process and how you can secure a job at the software company, then keep reading.

 Salesforce: Company Background

 Salesforce technology has helped businesses worldwide increase efficiency, with the company now reaching 10 million members.
 Many other giants in the tech industry, including Spotify, Amazon, US Bank, and Aldo, all use services offered by Salesforce.
-The cloud-based platform also offers all of its member’s free resources to help them improve their CRM.
+The cloud-based platform also offers its members free resources to help them improve their CRM.

 Getting a Job at Salesforce

-Before you get too excited about the jobs available at Salesforce, remember that you will need to nail the application and interview process first.
-The information below will give you an idea of how difficult it is to get a job at Salesforce, and how you can prepare.
+Before you get too excited about Salesforce jobs available to you, remember that you will need to nail the application and interview process first.
+The information below will give you an idea of how to get a job at Salesforce, and how you can prepare for the hiring process.

-How Hard Is It to Land a Job at Salesforce?
+How Hard Is It to Get a Job at Salesforce?

 In an interview with Glassdoor’s Emily Moore, senior vice president of global recruiting Ana Recio said the company does not have a stringent hiring or interview process and is more interested in storytelling.
 So, if you can have an engaging conversation about your career history, education, and what motivates you, and they like your answers, you’ll improve your chances of being hired externally.